PDS Logo, the Tree of Life

 If you recognize yourself as a dismissive avoidant, and you want to become secure, know that it is entirely possible!
 With the right tools, your relationship history doesn’t matter – you can heal old wounds quickly.

--- Subconscious reprogramming is a powerful way of becoming secure.
+Subconscious reprogramming is a powerful way of becoming secure.
 Many personal development teachings are based on changing the conscious mind.
 But since 95% of your mind is subconscious, the conscious mind is just the tip of the iceberg, and working on that alone won’t lead to massive and lasting shifts.
 There are different science-backed methods and techniques for reprogramming your subconscious – in the Dismissive Avoidant Reprogramming Course, you’ll get tools to apply instantly!

--- Practice communicating your needs.
+– Practice communicating your needs.
 It is perfectly fine to need alone time, but it will be better received if you explain it to your partner instead of just ignoring their attempts to connect.
-Dismissive avoidants often think – or rather, subconsciously believe – that they don’t have the right to have needs.
+They often think – or rather, subconsciously believe – that they don’t have the right to have needs.
 Suppressing your needs creates tension, resentment, and conflict, while expressing them opens up for understanding and acceptance.
 You'll be able to become a securely attached individual helping you find lasting romantic relationships.

--- One of the biggest challenges for dismissive avoidants is vulnerability.
+– One of the biggest challenges for them is vulnerability.
 Vulnerability often feels uncomfortable or scary, but it is necessary to experience the fulfillment and satisfaction of a romantic relationship.
 Just like you don’t buy a gym membership and start with the heaviest weights, you don’t start by opening up fully.
 Doing so, you can cultivate true emotional intimacy.
 Set the intention to share one small, vulnerable thing every day for 21 days.
 You will see that it feels less and less intimidating and soon becomes second nature!

-How to Overcome Your Dismissive Avoidant Attachment
+The Next Steps to Heal Your Dismissive Avoidant Attachment Style

 Having a dismissive avoidant attachment style is not a chronic diagnosis – it’s a blueprint for healing and creating stable and connected relationships!
 Apply the above tips for communication and vulnerability daily, and see your relationships transform.